 Going with the flow means ensuring the flow keeps coming.
 It’s always a good plan to consistently bring in new clients while maintaining the clients you already have.
 It’s also prudent to set up a nest egg in the form of a generous savings account, or other form of investing.

-Speaking of generous savings accounts, investing in professional workshops, technology and studio equipment are typically a MUST to get started.
+Speaking of generous savings accounts, investing in professional workshops, technology, and studio equipment is typically a MUST to get started.
 A soundproof booth is essential for high-quality results.
 If you don’t have your own home recording studio, you’ll need to find nearby accommodations.
 And you’ll also have to adjust your schedule (and perhaps your clients’ as well) to be available when the studio is.

-The investment of time, effort and money don’t stop once you’re established in the industry, either.
-There are always new technologies to learn, website updates to make, marketing materials to create, print or email, subscriptions and memberships to maintain, blogs to write, branding to strengthen and bills to pay.
+The investment of time, effort, and money doesn’t stop once you’re established in the industry, either.
+There are always new technologies to learn, website updates to make, marketing materials to create, print or email, subscriptions and memberships to maintain, blogs to write, branding to strengthen, and bills to pay.

 The adage says it takes money to make money, and this is definitely true in the voice-over industry.
 But it can also be a tricky adage to follow when there’s no money coming in at the onset of a fledgling voice-over career.

 5. Am I Ready to Spend Loads of Time Working Alone?

 Many voice-over folks I know end up talking to themselves – a lot.
 That’s because there’s seldom anyone else around during our workdays, spent in our soundproof booths.
 While you can certainly interact with clients through phone patches, or attend workshops and industry events that put you in contact with other voice-over actors, and the surrounding community of the VO industry, a good bulk of your time is going to be spent flying solo.